uwindsorcss/css-discord-bot/docs/ARCHITECTURE.md

 `<folder name>/<file name>` for a file within a folder

+### `/src/index.ts`

+This file is the main entry point for the bot.
+It defines how the bot starts.

 ### `/src/commands/`

-This directory contains command features.
-It is scanned at startup, and each `.ts` file is loaded as a [`CommandType`](./src/types.ts).
-Each command is then registered with Discord, globably in production and only in a configured developer guild in development mode.
+This directory contains the command features of the bot.
+During startup, each `.ts` file is loaded as a [`CommandType`](./src/types.ts).
+Commands are registered with Discord, globally in production, and only within a configured developer guild in development mode.

 See [FEATURES.md](FEATURES.md) for a breakdown of what each command does.